projectsveltos/sveltos/docs/addons/kustomize.md

 +-------------------------------------+-----------------+-----------+----------------+---------+-------------------------------+------------------+
 ```

-### Kustomize with ConfigMap
+### Kustomize with ConfigMaps

-If you have directories containing Kustomize resources, you can put the content in a ConfigMap (or Secret) and have a ClusterProfile to reference it.
+If you have directories containing Kustomize resources, you can include them in a ConfigMap (or a Secret) and have a ClusterProfile reference it.

-In this example, we are cloning the git repository `https://github.com/gianlucam76/kustomize` locally, and then create a `kustomize.tar.gz` with the content of the helloWorldWithOverlays directory.
+In this example, we are cloning the git repository `https://github.com/gianlucam76/kustomize` locally, and then we create a `kustomize.tar.gz` with the content of the helloWorldWithOverlays directory.

 ```bash
 $ git clone git@github.com:gianlucam76/kustomize.git